pulibrary/princeton_ansible/roles/step_ca/README.md

 certificate authority on `step-ca.lib.princeton.edu`, backed by Microsoft Entra ID OIDC, issuing short-lived SSH user certificates.
 Targets Ubuntu.

+The goal is to use Entra ID authentication and short-lived SSH certificates instead of permanent personal SSH keys.
+This lets us tie SSH access to current institutional authorization and reduce the risk of stale keys continuing to grant access after a person's access should change.

-This role has a tight coupling with the [ssh_ca_trust](../ssh_ca_trust) role, which configures the SSH hosts that accept the resulting certificates.
+This role has a tight coupling with the [ssh_ca_trust](../ssh_ca_trust) role.
+The `step_ca` role runs the certificate authority; `ssh_ca_trust` configures the servers people log into so sshd trusts certificates issued by that CA.

 ## What it does